Tampering with Evidence, Obstruction, Falsification and Bribery

 Prosecutors often charge tampering with evidence in connection with another charge in order to gain leverage in resolving the case by plea bargain.

-Section 2921.31, “Obstructing Official Business,” makes it an Ohio crime to purposely prevent, delay or obstruct a law enforcement officer from performing his duties.
-This charge is sometimes used, together with the crime of “Falsification,” when a person provides false information to a police officer during a criminal or other investigation.
+Obstruction makes it an Ohio crime to purposely prevent, delay or obstruct a law enforcement officer from performing his duties.
+This charge is sometimes used together with falsification when a person provides false information to a police officer during a criminal or other investigation.

 Falsification makes it a crime in Ohio to knowingly make a false statement under specified circumstances, most commonly to mislead a law enforcement officer.
 Depending on the circumstances, falsification can be classified from as low as a first degree misdemeanor to as high as a third degree felony.